pk7zuva/CRISPR-Repair/README.md

-# CRISPR-Repair: Analysis of double strand break repair outcomes from paired end high throughput sequencing data
+# Microhomology Detector: Analysis of double strand break repair outcomes from paired end high throughput sequencing data

-# CRISPR-Repair is a computational pipeline for the analysis of high throughput sequencing data that is generated for studying the double strand DNA break repair mechanism.
+# Microhomology Detector is a computational pipeline for the analysis of high throughput sequencing data that is generated for studying the double strand DNA break repair mechanism.

 The experimental approach is to create breaks at specific regions of the genome by targeted CRISPR-Cas9 in a specific cell line.
 After allowing the cells to grow and repair the breaks, specific primers are used to amplify the targeted regions.
 The PCR amplified products are used for paired end high throughput sequencing library preparation.
 In an ideal situation breaks are assumed to be repaired perfectly (without any mutation compared to WT sequence at the ligation junction (double strand break point)).
 However, in reality this is not true.
 A significant fraction of the exposed ends (cut site) are chewed by DNA repair enzymes or accessory proteins before ligation and thus create a deletion compared to WT sequence.
 The length of the deletion varies from clone to clone depending on which repair pathway was used to repair the break.
 Most often a micro-homology of 2-15 bases has been observed at the ligation junction.
 The ligation happens in such a way that while one unit of the repeat sequence forms part of the ligation junction, the second repeat unit gets digested before ligation.